jzmiller1/public-django-app-template/README.rst

 Once all of this is complete, the user can take advantage of all of the scaffolding provided by the template, which includes:

-1. Automatic deployment to PyPI when merging into the master (see ``.circleci/config.yaml``).
+1. Automatic deployment to PyPI when merging into the main (see ``.circleci/config.yaml``).
 2. Flake8 integration (see ``setup.cfg`` for configuration).
 3. Coverage integration (see ``setup.cfg`` for coverage configuration).